-- (2) For housing developments meeting the criteria of Subsection 83.03.030(a)(7), rents for all units in the development, including both base density and density bonus units, shall be as follows: - (A) The rent for at least 20 percent of the units in the development shall be set at an affordable rent, as defined in Health and Safety Code Section 50053. - (B) The rent for the remaining units in the development shall be set at an amount consistent with the maximum rent levels for a housing development that receives an allocation of state or federal low-income housing tax credits from the California Tax Credit Allocation Committee.

-Owner-Occupied units.
-Owner-occupied units shall be available at an affordable housing cost as defined in Health and Safety Code § 50052.5.(c) Occupancy and Resale of Moderate-income Common Interest Development Units.
-An applicant shall agree to, and the County shall ensure that, the initial occupant of moderate income units that are directly related to the receipt of the density bonus in a common interest development as defined in Civil Code §-section\1351, are persons and families of moderate income, as defined in Health and Safety Code §-section\50093, and that the units are offered at an affordable housing cost, as defined in Health and Safety Code §-section\50052.5.
+- (1) Lower Income Units.
+Except as provided below in section 83.03.080(b)(2), rents for the lower income density bonus units shall be set at an affordable rent as defined in Health and Safety Code section 50053. - (2) For housing developments meeting the criteria of section 83.03.030(a)(7), rents for all units in the development, including both base density and density bonus units, shall be as follows: - (A) The rent for at least 20 percent of the units in the development shall be set at an affordable rent, as defined in Health and Safety Code section 50053. - (B) The rent for the remaining units in the development shall be set at an amount consistent with the maximum rent levels for a housing development that receives an allocation of state or federal low-income housing tax credits from the California Tax Credit Allocation Committee. - (c) Occupancy and Resale of Moderate-income Common Interest Development Units.
+An applicant shall agree to, and the County shall ensure that, the initial occupant of moderate income units that are directly related to the receipt of the density bonus in a common interest development as defined in Civil Code section 1351, are persons and families of moderate income, as defined in Health and Safety Code section 50093, and that the units are offered at an affordable housing cost, as defined in Health and Safety Code section 50052.5.
 The County shall enforce an equity sharing agreement unless it is in conflict with the requirements of another public funding source or law.
-The following requirements apply to the equity sharing agreement.

-- (1) Upon resale, the seller of the unit shall retain the value of any improvements, the down payment, and the seller's proportionate share of appreciation. - (2) The County shall recapture any initial subsidy and its proportionate share of appreciation, which shall then be used within fivethree years for any of the purposes described in Health and Safety Code § section 33334.2(e) that promote home ownership.
-For the purposes of this Sectionsection: - (A) The County's initial subsidy shall be equal to the fair market value of the home at the time of initial sale, minus the initial sale price to the moderate-income household, plus the amount of any down payment assistance or mortgage assistance.
-If upon resale the market value is lower than the initial market value, then the value at the time of the resale shall be used as the initial market value; and
+The following requirements apply to the equity sharing agreement. - (1) Upon resale, the seller of the unit shall retain the value of any improvements, the down payment, and the seller's proportionate share of appreciation. - (2) The County shall recapture any initial subsidy and its proportionate share of appreciation, which shall then be used within five years for any of the purposes described in Health and Safety Code section 33334.2(e) that promote home ownership.
+For the purposes of this section:

-(B) The County's proportionate share of appreciation shall be equal to the ratio of the initial subsidy to the fair market value of the home at the time of initial sale.
+- (A) The County's initial subsidy shall be equal to the fair market value of the home at the time of initial sale, minus the initial sale price to the moderate-income household, plus the amount of any down payment assistance or mortgage assistance.
+If upon resale the market value is lower than the initial market value, then the value at the time of the resale shall be used as the initial market value; and - (B) The County's proportionate share of appreciation shall be equal to the ratio of the initial subsidy to the fair market value of the home at the time of initial sale.

-83.03.0980 Location and Type of Designated Units.
+83.03.090 Location and Type of Designated Units.